 AR previews, rich artwork information and interactive view modes will be some of the elements introduced to offer artists and users a tailored experience.
 "While the amount of initiatives and artists is increasing exponentially, if you ask your neighbour, they would seldom know what digital is.
 We seek to present quality works in a meaningful way, allowing both knowledgeable and new audience to discover something new without feeling overwhelmed," comments Aleksandra Artamonovskaja, Electric Artefacts Co-Founder.

-The Inaugural Show includes a diverse selection of established and emerging digital artists curated by Aleksandra Artamonovskaja and Danner Milliken, artist and curator.
+The Inaugural Show includes a diverse selection of established and emerging digital artists curated by Aleksandra Artamonovskaja and Danner Milliken, cultural strategist and curator.
 The exhibition features one of the pioneers of generative art, Munich-based A.I. artist Mario Klingemann.
 His latest offline group show includes "Neurons, simulated intelligence" at the Centre Pompidou in Paris.
 Among artists exploring the applications of machine learning in the show are also Moises Sanabria and Fabiola Larios, both presenting a new series of works, as well as Jake Elwes with his award-winning piece CUSP.